Flemish people

-Flemish people or Flemings (Vlamingen /nl/) are a Germanic ethnic group native to Flanders, Belgium, who speak Flemish Dutch.
-Flemish people make up the majority of Belgians, at about 60%.
+Flemish people or Flemings (Vlamingen /nl/; Flamands) are the Dutch-speaking inhabitants of Flanders.
+They constitute the largest linguistic and cultural community in Belgium, accounting for about 60% of the country's population.

 Flemish was historically a geographical term, as all inhabitants of the medieval County of Flanders in modern-day Belgium, France and the Netherlands were referred to as "Flemings" irrespective of their ethnicity or language.
 The contemporary region of Flanders comprises a part of this historical county, as well as parts of the medieval Duchy of Brabant and the medieval County of Loon, where the modern national identity and culture gradually formed.

 History

 The sense of "Flemish" identity increased significantly after the Belgian Revolution.
 Prior to this, the term "Vlamingen" in the Dutch language was in first place used for the inhabitants of the former County of Flanders.
 Flemish, however, had been used since the 14th century to refer to the language and dialects of both the peoples of Flanders and the Duchy of Brabant.